A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 Q: What is back-up care?

 A: Assurant has teamed up with Bright Horizons to provide back-up care for when you’re in a bind.
+You do not need to be enrolled in the Assurant Health Plan to take advantage of back-up care.
 We’ll subsidize up to seven days per year for care of your dependent children or dependent adults for which you provide assistance (such as a parent, in-law or grandparent) through Bright Horizons’ national network of qualified facilities and caregivers.

 Q: What type of back-up care is available?